gpuweb/gpuweb/design/MultipleQueues.md

 Queues can have fences inserted into them, and any queue can wait on that fence to be complete.
 Synchronizing usage of resources across queues should be done by telling a queue to wait until a fence is complete, followed by submitting command buffers that depend on that fence.

+## Further work

+- Transfering resources between queues, particularly for VK_SHARING_MODE_EXCLUSIVE, as opposed to _CONCURRENT.
+- App-requested number of same-type queues, instead of implementation-dictated-only.